Tracking

 Declaration

 Tracking is set with the Component trait.
-You can set it to any single operation or use All to track everything.
+You can select individual operations or use All to track everything.

 struct Life(f32);